19 Jul Selling a Dental Practice: How Long it Takes & Pricing

 An experienced dental broker is an essential part of the sale of your dental practice.
 Hiring a dental broker will allow you to have the most successful and stress-free transition of the practice.
 A dental broker is experienced in selling dental practices.
-They are trained to oversee the transition of your practice as well as the small details which may be overlooked.
+They are trained to oversee the transition of your dental practice as well as the small details which may be overlooked.

 A dental broker will provide you with a fair value of your practice, also known as a market value appraisal.
 After the appraisal, they will offer suggestions on ways to improve your practice in ways to promote it’s sale successfully.
 Dental brokers are also responsible for locating potential buyers and facilitating all the meetings required before the sale is finalized.